 BioCycle is an original project set up by Southampton Hub to combat food waste in Southampton by using students to collect waste from student households and recycle it locally.
-All food waste collected goes to Aldermoor Community Farm, who uses the waste for composting and to support their local business.
+All food waste collected goes to local allotments, who use the waste for composting and to support their local business.

 All you need to do to support is to sign up to do cycling routes, sign up to have your waste collected or become part of our student committee!